 Interested students should:

-- schedule a meeting with Class Dean Jennifer Stephan and Olin Professor David Barrett to explore options
+- schedule a meeting with Class Dean Alison Black and Olin Professor David Barrett to explore options

 - take one of Wellesley’s introductory engineering courses and appropriate math and science courses each semester

-- become familiar with prospective departments at Olin by talking with faculty members there and by taking courses at Olin, typically towards a certificate of engineering studies
+- become familiar with prospective departments at Olin by talking with faculty members there and by taking courses at Olin.

-- complete the Application for Wellesley Support and submit that to Class Dean Jennifer Stephan by October 15 of the senior year
+- complete the Application for Wellesley Support and submit that to Class Dean Alison Black by October 15 of the senior year (class of 2017) or junior year (class of 2018).

-The application is due at Olin by December 1 in the fall of the senior year.
+The application is due at Olin by December 1 in the fall of the junior year (class of 2018).
+The class of 2017 may apply to Olin during the fall of their senior or junior year.
 This application involves an essay and recommendations, so a student should allow ample time for obtaining letters of recommendation, including at least one from an Olin faculty member.
 Acceptances are announced by Olin during the first week of February.

 For further information, contact: